What is Philately?

 When & where do we meet?

-We hold meetings throughout the year, in St Matthews Church Parish Hall, Redhill.
-We also hold Friday afternoon meetings at The Feathers Hotel, Merstham.
+We hold a programme of meetings throughout the year, in St Matthews Church Parish Hall, Redhill.
+We also hold Friday afternoon meetings at the Club House of Redhill Football Club.

 To find out about our programme please click here to visit our programme page.